vestrel00/contacts-android/docs/basics/delete-contacts.md

     .commit()
 ```

-If you want to delete a set of RawContacts,
+To delete a set of RawContacts,

 ```kotlin
 val deleteResult = delete